 During Phase Two, developers can meet with JD staff to better understand the process and the requirements for the proposed project.
-A Phase Two proposal will be evaluated based on its advancement of the JD Ppolicy priorities set forth in this document and the evaluation criteria set forth in Section IV.C.4.
+A Phase Two proposal will be evaluated based on its advancement of the policy priorities set forth in this document and the evaluation criteria set forth in Section IV.C.4.
 If Metro intends to move forward with a Phase Two proposal, JD staff and the proposers shall conduct outreach to targeted stakeholders in Phase Three.

-Phase Three - Community Engagement Outreach and Preliminary Discussions
+Phase Three - Community Outreach and Preliminary Discussions

-During Phase Three, Metro and the developer will conduct robust community engagementoutreach to understand the reception of the proposed project by the community.
+During Phase Three, Metro and the developer will conduct robust community outreach to understand the reception of the proposed project by the community.
 This outreach may consist of:

-- Meeting with local elected officials and municipal staff where the subject property is located; - Meeting with key community and business stakeholder groups; - Convening a public open house seeking community feedback; - Collecting written feedback or survey responses received on-line; and - Conducting virtual workshops, pop-ups, participating in community events, station intercept surveys, etc.
+- meeting with local elected officials and municipal staff where the subject property is located; - meeting with key community and business stakeholder groups; - convening a public open house seeking community feedback;

+- collecting written feedback or survey responses received on-line; and - conducting virtual workshops, pop-ups, participating in community events, station intercept surveys, etc.